TaiKoi/tk-challenge/README.md

 # tk-plcty-challenge

 Ty's automation test framework for the Benefit's Dashboard

+To run automation: